Custom Task Panes Overview

 To associate the task pane with a document that is hosted by a specified window, use the CustomTaskPaneCollection.Add(UserControl, String, Object) method.

-Some Office applications require explicit instructions for when to create or display your task pane when more than one window is open.
+Outlook, Word, and InfoPath require explicit instructions for when to create or display your task pane when more than one window is open.
 This makes it important to consider where to instantiate the custom task pane in your code to ensure that the task pane appears with the appropriate documents or items in the application.
 For more information, see Managing Custom Task Panes in Multiple Application Windows.

 If you want to automate the application from the user control, you can directly access the object model by using Globals.ThisAddIn.Application in your code.
 The static Globals class provides access to the ThisAddIn object.
 The Application field of this object is the entry point into the object model of the application.